openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 * Drag and drop pages, posts, and media library
 * Media replace - replace media files
 * Folders icon colors - change the color of your folder icons.
 Change it for specific folders, or all folders
-* Import folders from other plugins - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder
+* Import folders from other plugins and export Folders structure - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder.
+You can also export Folders strucutre
 * Keyboard shortcuts - do quick actions with your folders using keyboard shortcuts.
 For example, create new folders, rename folders, duplicate a folder, reorder folders, and much more
 * Move media library files, pages & posts to folders without using our drag and drop feature.
 Whenever you select any element or select some elements in bulk, move it to a folder using our dropdown menu
 * Undo action - undo your last action in Folders